-(b) Factors that might be considered in relation to propagating material

-1. Whether material is propagating material is a matter of fact but also of intention on the part of those concerned (producer, seller, supplier, buyer, recipient, user).
+- 1. The UPOV Convention does not provide a definition of "propagating material".
+The following section provides guidance on factors that might be considered in relation to whether material is propagating material. ^b - (b) Factors that might be considered in relation to propagating material - 4.2.
+Whether material is propagating material is a matter of fact but may also include the intention on the part of those concerned (producer, seller, supplier, buyer, recipient, user) and the definition of propagating material in the law of the member of the Union concerned c.
 For example, the intention of the producer, seller or supplier is not the only relevant aspect, but also the intention of the buyer, recipient or user of material.
-Thus, even though one party might have not anticipated that material would be used for propagation, another concerned party might have the intention to use the material for propagation.
-In particular, the explanation in Article 14(2) and in Article 16(2)(ii) of the 1991 Act of the UPOV Convention that harvested material includes entire plants and parts of plants, which is material that can potentially be used for propagating purposes, means that at least some forms of harvested material have the potential to be used as propagating material.

-2. The 1978 Act of the UPOV Convention, Article 5 (1) (reproduced below for ease of reference) clarifies that material is considered to be propagating material if it used as such, even if it is a type of material that is not normally marketed for the purpose of propagation:
+Thus, even though one party might have not anticipated that material would be used for propagation, another concerned party might have the intention to use the material for propagation. - 2.3.
+The 1978 Act of the UPOV Convention, Article 5 (1) (reproduced below for ease of reference) clarifies that material is considered to be propagating material if it used as such, even if it is a type of material that is not normally marketed for the purpose of propagation: